dhellmann/ansible-znc-on-znc/README.md

     name is used to identify the service and name configuration files and directories.

+  * host

+    The host/IP on which the client should listen.

   * port

     The port on which the client should listen.
 This port needs to be exposed through your firewall.
 The service runs as the the user ansible is using, so the port shouldn't be privileged.
 (See znc_firewall_bypass_port.)

+  * ipv4

+    Enable IPv4.
+Defaults to true.

+  * ipv6

+    Enable IPv6.
+Defaults to false.

   * buffer